Floor time for guinea pigs is when you set up a guinea pig-proofed area and give your guinea pigs some free time out of their cage to explore.

 You can hide treats or chewable ball toys inside tunnels and on top of hidey huts for your guinea pig to find.
 Help point out the treats to your guinea pig if they struggle to find them at first.

 You can also sit down with your guinea pig and hand feed them, as mentioned above.
-Floor time is a perfect time for sitting down at your guinea pig’s level and bonding with them.
+Floor time is a perfect time to sit down at your guinea pig’s level and bond with them.

 You can also teach your guinea pig tricks!
 Use your guinea pig’s favorite treats and start with simple tricks like paws up or going in a circle.

 Before letting your guinea pigs loose anywhere, it’s essential to get down on floor level and look at things from your guinea pig’s perspective.

 Anything you wouldn’t want lying around for a puppy or baby to get ahold of isn’t safe for guinea pigs either.
 Guinea pigs can and sometimes will eat anything that will fit into their mouth, and they may attempt to chew things as well.